tnc-ca-geo/animl-base/README.md

 managing the deployed devices, which can be found at `localhost:8888` when Mulibase is running.

+NOTEL: If you are having trouble adding a camera to the Base, from the Base home user interface (the page you get to after loging in and clicking the "admin" button under the base entry), try "restoring the network" (hamburger menu -> Restore Network).
+This will search for and locate any devices that were have already been registered to the base.

 ## Managment
 TODO: provide guidance for SSH-ing into the Pi and other remote